Academic appeals for postgraduate research

 If you are unhappy with the Stage Two outcome you may be able to request a final internal review of your appeal if you have grounds for review.

-You must do this within one month of receiving your Stage Two decision.
+You must do this within three weeks of receiving your Stage One decision.

 How to request a review